Ahmed Badrakhan

 Ahmed Badrakhan (18 September 1909 - 26 August 1969) was an Egyptian film director and screenwriter of Iraqi Kurdish origin.
 He directed 41 films between 1936 and 1968.
-He is famous for his 1952 romantic drama A Night of Love starring Mahmoud Almeleji and Mariam Fakhr Eddine.
+He is famous for his 1952 romantic drama A Night of Love starring Mahmoud El Meliguy and Mariam Fakhr Eddine.
 He directed Intisar al-chabab (1941) which for the first time starred the virtuoso oud player and singer Farid al-Atrash along with singer Asmahan.
-He was married to Asmahan, and would be a central figure in Misr studios, Egypts most popular cinema studio at the time.
+He was married to Asmahan, and would be a central figure in Studio Misr, Egypts most popular cinema studio at the time.